RedHatInsights/javascript-clients/packages/notifications/doc/modules.md

 ▸ **notificationResourceV1DeleteBehaviorGroupFromEventTypeParamCreator**(...`config`): `Promise`<[`RequestArgs`](interfaces/RequestArgs.md)\>

+Adds a behavior group to the specified event type.

 **`Summary`**

-Delete a behavior group from the given event type.
+Add a behavior group to an event type

 **`Throws`**